zhc254031044-art/ranking-model/README.md

 # Statistical Models for Ranking Data

-This repository contains the R code used for the MSc dissertation **Statistical Models for Ranking Data**.
+This repository contains the R code used for the MSc dissertation Statistical Models for Ranking Data.

 The repository is organised into two folders: